 The Bachelor of Science in Music Production & Recording Arts degree is designed for students who wish to study the intersection of music, technology, and liberal arts.
 This includes songwriting, composing music for film and video games, audio engineering, postproduction, music business, and performing in commercial music genres.
 The degree program prepares students for a wide variety of careers in the music industry, graduate studies in music technology, or related fields.
 Students work closely with experienced faculty who are established composers, recording engineers, producers, performing musicians, and music scholars.
 The curriculum creates a solid foundation in both musicianship and technology, with courses such as music theory, aural skills, applied instrument/voice lessons, performance ensembles, the physics of sound, introduction to music technology, critical listening, studio techniques, music business, and postproduction.
 Students then build upon these experiences by selecting a concentration that best suits their interests and career goals: (1) Recording Arts, emphasizing live sound production, audio engineering, mixing, etc.; and (2) Music Production, emphasizing songwriting, arranging, music composition, performance in commercial music genres, producing, etc.

 Because of the nature of the discipline, the program actively engages students in activities in which knowledge is acquired by doing, by problem solving, by investigating and by applying.
 Students develop skills in critical thinking and critical listening.
 They engage with one another and work closely with faculty artists, engineers, and mentors in a variety of professional roles, including producer, recording engineer, mix engineer, musician, and business agent, experiencing all facets of the music production process while building a portfolio of representative projects showcasing skills in each area.
-Opportunities abound within the department to gain engineering, production, songwriting and performance experience working with various performing groups such as the Electric Ensemble (rock/pop), Techtronica (electronic dance/techno) élan (vocal jazz), Jazz Ensemble, and the Fire of the Carolinas (marching band pit), as well as classical ensembles such as Orchestra, Wind Ensemble, Chorale, and Camerata.
+Opportunities abound within the department to gain engineering, production, songwriting and performance experience working with various performing groups such as the Electric Ensemble (rock/pop), Techtronica (electronic dance/techno), élan (vocal jazz), Jazz Ensemble, and the Fire of the Carolinas (marching band), as well as classical ensembles such as Orchestra, Phoenix Winds (wind ensemble, Chorale, and Camerata.
 Students gain additional real-world experience and build relationships with professionals in the industry through internships at recording studios, mastering facilities, radio stations, theaters, church music ministries, record labels, live sound companies, music software design companies, and more.

 The overall philosophy of the Music Production & Recording Arts degree program brings together the rich historical, aesthetic, and theoretical foundations of Classical music with the stylistic and technological implications of modern commercial music production and performance, preparing talented students to be competitive in the market place of the 21st Century, whether it be engaging in a music industry career after graduation or being placed in any of the nation’s top graduate programs in commercial music, music business and/or music technology.